rrokutaro-3/pteris/pteris-docs.md

 ### Uploading assets

-Currently no built-in upload UI.
-Options:
-- Upload directly via the Cloudflare R2 dashboard (web UI)
+The admin panel (`/admin`) has a built-in **Media** tab for uploading assets directly to R2 from the browser — no CLI needed after initial R2 setup.
+It auto-generates CDN URLs you can paste directly into product JSON.

+For bulk uploads or automation:
-- Use `rclone` or the AWS CLI (R2 is S3-compatible) for bulk uploads
+- Use `rclone` or the AWS CLI (R2 is S3-compatible)
-- Build it into the admin dashboard (planned)
+- Upload directly via the Cloudflare R2 dashboard

+The `POST /api/admin/upload` endpoint backs the admin UI.
+Requires R2 to be configured (`ASSETS_BUCKET` binding in `wrangler.toml` and `CDN_BASE_URL` set).

 Recommended folder structure in R2:
 ```